arjunvynipadath/docs/MPI_README.txt

 details.

 Additionally, per-user defaults are set in a file in the user's $HOME directory.
-If this directory is not on a network-shared filesystem between all hosts that will be used for MPI applications, then it also needs to be propagated to all relevant hosts.
+If this directory is not on a network-shared file system between all hosts that will be used for MPI applications, then it also needs to be propagated to all relevant hosts.